syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

 End Sub

-Private Sub editbox_Leave(ByVal sender As Object, ByVal args As EventArgs)
+Private Sub editor_Leave(ByVal sender As Object, ByVal args As EventArgs)

      ' Enabling the shortcut as soon as the editor loses focus.